-Somatic Symptoms and Suicidal Ideation in Adolescents: Mediating Roles of Perceived Stress and Psychological Flexibility
+Structural Modeling of Suicidal Ideation Based on Somatic Symptoms: The Mediating Role of Perceived Stress and Psychological Flexibility in Adolescents

 Authors